sc-ventures/cloudbreak-documentation/docs/images.md

 ### Reverting to Default Images

-To revert to the default images, remove the `export CB_IMAGE_CATALOG_URL=custom-image-catalog.json` entry that you added when [registering custom images](#register-custom-images) and then restart Cloudbreak.
+To revert to the default images, switch to the root user, remove the `export CB_IMAGE_CATALOG_URL=custom-image-catalog.json` entry that you added when [registering custom images](#register-custom-images) and then restart Cloudbreak.